-- Total Directors and Executive Officers (as a group) - Includes 14,716, 9,124, 2 4,323, 17,145, 38,537 Winnebago Stock Units held by Messrs.
-Aal, Chiusano, England, Erickson and Kitch, respectively, under our Directors' Deferred Compensation Plan as of October 5, 2010.
-Pursuant to an election made by each such director on December 16, 2009, the Winnebago Stock Units are accrued under the Company's Directors' Deferred Compensation Plan and are to be settled 100% in Common Stock upon the earliest of the following events: director's termination of service, death and disability or a "change of control" of the Company, as defined in said plan. < font style="font-family:Arial;font-size:8pt;">Less than 1 percent. - Does not include the 9,774 shares of Common Stock owned on October 5, 2010 by Hanson Capital Partners, L.L.C. ("HCP").
-HCP is a Delaware limited liability company whose members are: (i) the Luise V. Hanson Trust Under Agreement, dated February 4, 1999, for the benefit of John V. Hanson (a director on our Board) and Mary Joan Boman (the sister of John V. Hanson), which has a 47.49% membership interest in HCP; (ii) the John K. Hanson Trust Under Agreement, dated June 10, 1996, for the benefit of John V. Hanson, Mary Joan Boman and John J. Hanson (the son of John V. Hanson), which has a 21.18% membership interest in HCP; (iii) the Boman Family Trust Under Agreement, dated May 27, 2008, which has a 5.97% membership interest in HCP; and (iv) the Boman Marital Trust Under Agreement, dated May 26, 2010, which has a 2.77% membership interest in HCP.
-Additionally, John V. Hanson, Mary Joan Boman, John J. Hanson, Janet Coe (the daughter of Mary Joan Boman) and
+- (4) Includes 16,886, 12,980, 27,833, 21,663, and 42,766 Winnebago Stock Units held by Messrs.
+Aal, Chiusano, England, Erickson and Kitch, respectively, under our Directors' Deferred Compensation Plan as of October 4, 2011.
+Pursuant to an election made by each such director on December 15, 2010, the Winnebago Stock Units are accrued under the Company's Directors' Deferred Compensation Plan and are to be settled 100% in Common Stock upon the earliest of the following events: director's termination of service, death or disability or a "change of control" of the Company, as defined in said plan. - (5) Less than 1 percent - Does not include the 9,774 shares of Common Stock owned on October 4, 2011 by Hanson Capital Partners, L.L.C. ("HCP").
+HCP is a Delaware limited liability company whose members are: (i) the Luise V. Hanson Trust Under Agreement, dated February 4, 1999, for the benefit of John V. Hanson (a director on our Board) and Mary Joan Boman (the sister of John V. Hanson), which has a 45.62% membership interest in HCP; (ii) the John K. Hanson Trust Under Agreement, dated June 10, 1996, for the benefit of John V. Hanson, Mary Joan Boman and John J. Hanson (the son of John V. Hanson), which has a 21.43% membership interest in HCP; (iii) the Boman Family Trust Under Agreement, dated May 27, 2008, which has a 6.04% membership interest in HCP; and (iv) the Cameron Boman Family Trust Under

-Gregory Boman (the son of Mary Joan Boman) all have individual HCP membership interests, which collectively, represent the remaining 22.59% membership interest in HCP.
+Agreement, dated May 26, 2010, the Elizabeth Boman Family Trust Under Agreement, dated May 26, 2010, and the Aaron Coe Family Trust Under Agreement, dated May 26, 2010, each own a 0.94% membership interest in HCP.
+Additionally, John V. Hanson, Mary Joan Boman, John J. Hanson, Janet Coe (the daughter of Mary Joan Boman) and Gregory Boman (the son of Mary Joan Boman) all have individual HCP membership interests, which collectively, represent the remaining 24.11% membership interest in HCP.
 John V. Hanson and Mary Joan Boman are the managing members of HCP.
 The managing members, jointly and not individually, have sole voting power and sole dispositive power with respect to all 9,774 shares of Common Stock of which HCP is the beneficial owner.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Exchange Act requires our officers and directors and persons who own more than 10 percent of the our Common Stock (collectively, "Reporting Persons") to file reports of ownership and changes in ownership with the SEC.
 Reporting Persons are required by the SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, we believe that, during Fiscal 2010, all Reporting Persons complied with all applicable filing requirements, except that due to administrative oversight, a delinquent Form 4 filing for Mr. England was made on April 19, 2010 regarding the exercise of an option on April 14, 2010 and the sale of the Common Stock from such exercise on April 15, 2010.
+Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, we believe that, during Fiscal 2011, all Reporting Persons complied with all applicable filing requirements.